Sunday Gathering

 —————

-At the beginning of every year, we facilitate something called the Story of God in our Sunday gatherings.
+This September, we will facilitate something called the Story of God in our Sunday gatherings.
 We listen to God tell us His whole story, from the beginning of the Bible to the end.
-In 2024, Story of God will last 6 Sundays, from January 14th to February 18th.
+The Story of God will last 5 Sundays, from September 7th to October 5th.
 Story of God is a dialogical environment where we can all respond and react to the story, and learn and wrestle together.
 It's a great space for people who don't believe that the story is true, and for those who do!
 We'd love for you to join us, and to invite a friend who's never heard the story before, or is curious about experiencing it in a fresh way.
 You can find more details about Story of God here.